Detailed Install Guide#

 kata-qemu-nvidia-gpu-tdx kata-qemu-nvidia-gpu-tdx 40s

 Several runtimes are installed by the kata-deploy chart.
 The kata-qemu-nvidia-gpu runtime class is used with Kata Containers, in a non-Confidential Containers scenario.
-The kata-qemu-nvidia-gpu-snp and kata-qemu-nvidia-gpu-tdx runtime classes are used to deploy Confidential Containers workloads.
+The kata-qemu-nvidia-gpu-snp for AMD-based systems or kata-qemu-nvidia-gpu-tdx for Intel-based systems runtime classes are used to deploy Confidential Containers workloads.

 Install the NVIDIA GPU Operator#